stagedml/stagedml/README.md

      ```
   10. Finally, StagedML offers basic garbage collector `stagedml.stages.all.gc`
       allowing users to keep the chosen set of stages (and thus all their
       dependencies) and remove the rest.
+Besides manual removal, it is the only
+      we could delete information from the storage.

 * Currently, we include some NLP models from
   [tensorflow-models](https://github.com/tensorflow/models), other libraries may